ARM-software/performance-studio-integration-for-unity/Documentation/Mobile-Studio.md

 Annotations can be inserted into a channel easily:

     channel.annotate("NPC AI", Color.red);

-    // ...do work...
+    // Do work ...
     channel.end();

 ### Counters

 Counters are numerical data points that can be plotted as a chart in the Streamline timeline view.
-Counters can be created as either absolute counters, where every value is an absolute value, or as a delta counter, where values are the difference since the last value was emitted.
+Counters can be created as either absolute counters, where every value is an absolute value, or as a delta counter, where values are the number of instances of an event since the last value was emitted.
 All values are floats and will be presented to 2 decimal places.

 When charts are first defined the user can specify two strings, a title and series name.
-The title names the chart, the series names the series on the chart.
-Multiple series can use the same title name, which will mean that they will be plotted on the same chart in the Streamline timeline.
+The title names the chart, the series names the data series.
+Multiple counter series can use the same title, which means that they will be plotted on the same chart in the Streamline timeline.

 To create a counter, e.g.: